 Before coming to Triangle, she put her office skills to use in several different industries including CrossFit, floral and event planning, and business consulting.

-Before joining Triangle, Sara was the director of a national pilot youth center program.
-Sara is a former National and two-time World Champion Ultimate Frisbee player.
-Her favorite activity is playing with her family and trying to keep up with her two growing girls.
+Outside of Triangle, Sara is a creative re-use crafter, devoted parent, and former National and two-time World Champion Ultimate Frisbee player.
+Her favorite non-work activity continues to be playing with her family and trying to keep up with her two growing kiddos.